Questions and Answers about COVID-19 Vaccines

 Infertility has not been found to be an issue in women or men infected with or vaccinated against COVID-19.

-Unfortunately, misinformation about fertility-related issues has been circulating online.
+Unfortunately, misinformation about fertility-related issues continues to circulate.
 These concerns take a few forms:

 2. Some concerns related to males, and whether the vaccines could decrease sperm count.
 While fever can cause a temporary decrease in sperm count, there is no biologically plausible reason to expect that the vaccines would cause any long-term effect on sperm count.